Paris Hilton: Reception

 A particularly polarizing figure since rising to fame, Hilton has often been the subject of harsh criticism.
 Writing for The New York Times in 2003, John Leland opined: "In a ravenous celebrity culture, Ms. Hilton's rise shows how far celebrity itself has been devalued".

 A 2006 poll conducted by the Associated Press and AOL concluded that Hilton was the second-Worst Celebrity Role Model, behind Britney Spears.
 According to a June 2007 Gallup poll, nearly two-thirds of Americans (63%) felt very unsympathetic toward her, and a November 2007 online survey of children conducted by E-Poll Market Research ranked her among the most unfriendly celebrities among children.
 The 2007 Guinness World Records named her the world's "most overrated celebrity", and Forbes ranked her as the most "overexposed" in 2006 and 2008.
 The latter stated in 2008 that "65% of the U.S. population would use the term 'overexposed' to describe Hilton [...]
 To put that in perspective, most celebrities average between 3% and 7% on the E-Poll celebrity index during the peak of their careers".
 In the Forbes list, she also ranked second, fifth and eight in 2007, 2012, and 2014 respectively.
 A 2011 Ipsos poll concluded that she was the most unpopular celebrity with Americans (with 60 percent of respondents viewing her unfavorably).

 Despite the noticeable public disapproval, Hilton was among the most popular searches on various search engines (such as Google, AOL and Lycos) between 2004 and 2008.
 In 2004, she was named one of the "10 Most Fascinating People", according to Barbara Walters' annual primetime special ("Paris' Most Shocking Moments").
 Forbes included her in its Celebrity 100, which ranks the highest-paid celebrities, in 2004, 2005, and 2006.
 She ranked 59th, 23rd, 34th, and 35th in FHMs 100 Sexiest Women poll in 2004, 2005, 2006, and 2012, respectively, and was 20th and 38th, respectively, on Maxim magazine's Hot 100 list in 2005 and 2006.
-She has been included among the "50 Most Popular Women on the Web" by Google in 2010, the "100 Hottest Women of All Time" by Men's Health in 2011, the "50 Most Influential People in the NFT Industry" by Fortune in 2021, and the "40 Most Powerful Women on Reality TV" by Variety in 2023.
+She has been included among the "50 Most Popular Women on the Web" by Google in 2010, the "100 Hottest Women of All Time" by Men's Health in 2011, the "50 Most Influential People in the NFT Industry" by Fortune in 2021, the "40 Most Powerful Women on Reality TV" by Variety in 2023, and the "The 100 Most Influential People in AI" by Forbes in 2026.